-The following selected consolidated statements of operations data for the years ended December 31, 2009, 2010 and 2011 and the consolidated balance sheet data as of December 31, 2010 and 2011 have been derived from our audited consolidated financial statements, which are included in this annual report beginning on page F-1.
-The selected consolidated statements of operations data for the years ended December 31, 2007 and 2008 and the selected consolidated balance sheet data as of December 31, 2008 and 2009 have been derived from our audited consolidated financial statements, which are not included in this annual report.
+The following selected consolidated statements of income (loss) data for the years ended December 31, 2010, 2011 and 2012 and the consolidated balance sheet data as of December 31, 2011 and 2012 have been derived from our audited consolidated financial statements, which are included in this annual report beginning on page F-1.
+The selected consolidated statements of income (loss) data for the years ended December 31, 2008 and 2009 and the selected consolidated balance sheet data as of December 31, 2008, 2009 and 2010 have been derived from our audited consolidated financial statements, which are not included in this annual report.

 On March 25, 2011, we disposed of our 55% equity interest in Datong International Holding Limited and its subsidiaries, or Datong, which were primarily engaged in the distribution of life insurance products.
 Following the sale of Datong, we present our financial results for the years ended December 2008, 2009, 2010 and 2011 on both a continuing and discontinued basis.
 Revenues, expenses, assets and liabilities related to Datong for the years ended December 31, 2008, 2009, 2010 and 2011 have been carved out from the audited consolidated financial statements.
 Profits and losses related to Datong were presented as discontinued operations while profits and losses for the remaining business were presented as continuing operations.
-In this annual report, our consolidated financial information for 2007 through 2011 refers collectively to our consolidated financial information for the years ended December 31, 2007, 2008, 2009, 2010 and 2011.
+In this annual report, our consolidated financial information for 2008 through 2012 refers collectively to our consolidated financial information for the years ended December 31, 2008, 2009, 2010, 2011 and 2012.
 Our historical results do not necessarily indicate results expected for any future periods.
 The selected consolidated financial data should be read in conjunction with, and are qualified in their entirety by reference to, our audited consolidated financial statements and related notes and "Item 5.
 Operating and Financial Review and Prospects" below.
 Our audited consolidated financial statements are prepared and presented in accordance with U.S. GAAP.